The night belonged to the hunter.

 The sands of time, they wickedly blow.
 My retribution, your downfall will surely follow.

 “You have the Sappirs.
 Spare my life.
-Give me back my blue parrot”
+Give me back my blue parrot.”

 Upangshu was begging on his knees.
 She couldn’t trust this sly fox.
 He had mastered the dark arts and occult.
 Surely such a rogue wouldn’t surrender so easily.
 He was up to something.
-Her keen serpentine hearing could sense a strange chanting in the room, though inaudible to human ears.
+Her keen serpentine hearing could sense a strange chanting in the room, although inaudible to human ears.
 He was casting the annihilation spell on her!